-A Health and Safety plan for the work described herein is contained in Appendix A.
+A Health and Safety plan (HASP) for the work described herein is contained in Appendix A. No changes in the HASP appear to be warranted as the sampling planned is the same as previously performed at the site.

 6 REPORTING & SCHEDULING